airtribe-projects/news-aggregator-api-ks6201/README.md

 - **404 Not Found**: Returns an error if no favorite news articles are found.

 **Controller:**
-- `NewsController.getFavoritesNewsArticles`: Handles the request to retrieve a list of favorite news articles.
+- `NewsController.getFavoriteNewsArticles`: Handles the request to retrieve a list of favorite news articles.

 ---